 What is Joined?

 Joined is a very commonly used word that is included in our conversations and even written works on a daily basis.
 It is a form of the verb and a simple past and past participle of the word Join.
-It is often also used in explaining the union of two or more separate things, parties, associations, etc. Not many people know that the words joined and conjoined can not always be used interchangeably and make the mistake of using them in place of one another, which often dramatically changes the meaning of a sentence.
+It is also used in explaining the union of two or more separate things, parties, associations, etc. Not many people know that the words joined and conjoined can not always be used interchangeably and make the mistake of using them in place of one another, which dramatically changes the meaning of a sentence.

 The word joined comes from an old French word joindre; some people also claim it comes from the Latin word conjungere.
 Why it doesn’t matter much where the word comes from does matter that we use it in a correct reference.
-Understand more clearly, let’s look at some examples: He finally joined his new office; The two teams joined hands; We joined our hands for prayer, etc.
+To understand more clearly, let’s look at some examples: He finally joined his new office; The two teams joined hands; We joined our hands for prayer, etc.

 What is Conjoined?